 About the Author

-Ayodeji Ogunnaike, Ph.D. is the Assistant Professor of African Religions at McGill University.
-His research focuses mostly on Yoruba oriṣa worship in Nigeria, but also addresses Islam in Africa, Christianity in Africa, and diaspora religions—Brazilian Candomblé in particular.
-Having studied Ifa divination with a high priest and diviner in Nigeria, he has a keen interest in indigenous African intellectual traditions and mythology.
-He is the author of the forthcoming How Worship Becomes Religion (forthcoming with Duke university Press) and is currently developing and curating an online library of Ifa orature.
+Ayodeji Ogunnaike, PhD is the Assistant Professor or African Religions and Canada Research Chair (Tier 2) in the Globalization of African Religion and Yoruba Mythology at McGill University.
+His research focuses on Yoruba orisa worship in Nigeria but also Islam in African, Christianity in Africa, and diaspora religions—Brazilian Candomblé in particular.
+He studied Ifa divination with a high priest in Nigeria and is the author of Forms of Worship: How Orisa Worship Became Religion in Nigeria and Brazil (2026).
 He lives in Montreal, Canada.

-Oludamini Ogunnaike, Ph.D. is the Associate Professor of African Religious Thought and Democracy at The University of Virginia.
-His research examines the philosophical and artistic dimensions of postcolonial, colonial, and pre-colonial Islamic and indigenous religious traditions of West and North Africa, especially Sufism and Ifa.
-He is the author of Deep Knowledge: Ways of Knowing in Sufism and Ifa, Two West African Intellectual Traditions (Penn State University Press, 2020), winner of the Outstanding First Book Prize of the Association for the Study of the Worldwide African Diaspora (ASWAD) and Poetry in Praise of Prophetic Perfection: West African Madīḥ Poetry and its Precedents (Islamic Texts Society, 2020).
+Oludamini Ogunnaike, PhD is the Associate Professor of African Religious Thought and Democracy at the University of Virginia.
+His research examines the philosophical and artistic dimensions of Islamic and Indigenous religious traditions of West and North Africa, especially Sufism and Ifa.
+He is the author of Deep Knowledge: Ways of Knowing in Sufism and Ifa, Two West African Intellectual Traditions (2020), winner of the Outstanding First Book Prize of the Association for the Study of the Worldwide African Diaspora (ASWAD), and Poetry in Praise of Prophetic Perfection: A Study of West African Madīḥ Poetry and Its Precedents (2020).
 He lives in Charlottesville, Virginia.